vijaysrajan/Decision-trees_CART_sketch/docs/04_data_formats.md

 **Notes**:
 - For **dual-class mode**: Structure has both 'positive' and 'negative' keys, each pointing to CSV files with pre-computed sketches from big data
-- For **one-vs-all mode**: Structure has 'positive' (filtered to positive class) and 'negative_or_total' (ENTIRE dataset, unfiltered) keys.
+- For **binary classification**: Structure has 'positive' (filtered to positive class) and 'negative' (negative class) keys.
 BOTH are loaded directly from CSV files - NO set operations used
-- **CRITICAL**: The 'negative_or_total' sketches in One-vs-All mode represent the full dataset and are computed directly from raw data, NOT via a_not_b or any other set operation
+- **CRITICAL**: All sketches are computed directly from raw data, NOT via a_not_b or any other set operation during loading
 - All features MUST be tuples: (sketch_feature_present, sketch_feature_absent)
 - 'total' is always a single ThetaSketch (not a tuple)